-"Masco Former Business" means (i) the Former Businesses previously owned, in whole or in part, or previously operated, in whole or in part, primarily by any member of the Masco Group or otherwise primarily related to the Masco Business, including, but not limited to the Former Businesses listed on Schedule 2, but excluding the Spin Co Former Businesses, and (ii) all factories (and related facilities, other assets or operations transferred prior to the Distribution Time in connection with the transfer of any such factories) owned, in whole or in part, or operated, in whole or in part, prior to the Distribution Time by Masco or any of its current or former Subsidiaries or other Affiliates (excluding, for this purpose, members of the Spin Co Group).

-"Masco Group" means Masco and its Subsidiaries (other than any member of the Spin Co Group), including all predecessors and successors to such Persons (excluding, for the sake of clarity, all Spin Co Former Businesses).

-["Masco Group Privileged Materials" has the meaning set forth in Section 5.07(e).]

-"Masco Indemnitees" has the meaning set forth in Section 6.02(a).

-"Masco Insured Party" means any member of the Masco Group that is named insured, additional named insured or insured under any Shared Policy.

-"Masco Liabilities" means (without duplication) all of the following:

-(a) all Liabilities that are expressly contemplated by this Agreement or any other Ancillary Agreement as Liabilities to be retained or assumed by Masco or any other member of the Masco Group, and all agreements, obligations and other Liabilities of Masco or any member of the Masco Group under this Agreement or any of the other Ancillary Agreements;

-(b) any and all Liabilities to the extent relating to, arising out of or resulting from the Masco Business; provided that, except as expressly specified otherwise in this Agreement or in any Ancillary Agreement, any and all Liabilities that are primarily related to the Masco Business shall be 100% allocated to the Masco Group as Masco Liabilities;
+- "Masco Former Business" means (i) the Former Businesses previously owned, in whole or in part, or previously operated, in whole or in part, primarily by any member of the Masco Group or otherwise primarily related to the Masco Business, including, but not limited to, the Former Business listed on Schedule 2, but excluding, for the sake of clarity, the TopBuild Former Businesses, and (ii) all factories (and related facilities, other assets or operations transferred prior to the Distribution Time in connection with the transfer of any such factories) owned, in whole or in part, or operated, in whole or in part, prior to the Distribution Time by Masco or any of its current or former Subsidiaries or other Affiliates (excluding, for this purpose, members of the TopBuild Group). - "Masco Group" means Masco and its Subsidiaries (other than any member of the TopBuild Group) and, where applicable, the Masco Former Businesses, including all predecessors and successors to such Persons (excluding, for the sake of clarity, all TopBuild Former Businesses). - "Masco Group Privileged Materials" has the meaning set forth in Section 5.07(e). - "Masco Indemnitees" has the meaning set forth in Section 6.02(a). - "Masco Insured Party" means any member of the Masco Group that is named insured, additional named insured or insured under any Shared Policy. - "Masco Liabilities" means (without duplication) all of the following: - (a) all Liabilities that are expressly contemplated by this Agreement or any other Ancillary Agreement as Liabilities to be retained or assumed by Masco or any other member of the Masco Group, and all agreements, obligations and other Liabilities of Masco or any member of the Masco Group under this Agreement or any of the other Ancillary Agreements; - (b) any and all Liabilities to the extent relating to, arising out of or resulting from the Masco Business; provided that, except as expressly specified otherwise in this Agreement or in any Ancillary Agreement, any and all Liabilities that are primarily related to the Masco Business shall be 100% allocated to the Masco Group as Masco Liabilities; and - (d) all Liabilities of the Masco Group and/or the TopBuild Group arising from or relating to any Masco Former Business or any disposition thereof;

-(c) the Liabilities listed on Schedule 5; and

-(d) all Liabilities of the Masco Group and/or the Spin Co Group to the extent relating to, arising out of or resulting from any Masco Former Business or any disposition thereof;

-provided that, notwithstanding the foregoing, the Masco Liabilities shall not include any Liabilities for Taxes, which shall be governed by the Tax Matters Agreement.
+provided that, notwithstanding the foregoing, the Masco Liabilities shall not include (i) any Liabilities for Taxes, which shall be governed by the Tax Matters Agreement or (ii) any Liabilities for the employee Matters Agreement, all of which shall be governed by the Employee Matters Agreement, all of which shall be governed by the Employee Matters Agreement.

-"Masco Policies" has the meaning set forth in Section 4.02.

-"NYSE" means The New York Stock Exchange, Inc.

-"Occurrence Based Policies" has the meaning set forth in Section 4.04(a).

-"Person" means an individual, corporation, partnership, limited liability company, association, trust or other entity or organization, including a Governmental Authority.

-[Pre-Distribution Time Communications" has the meaning set forth in Section 5.07(e).]
+- "Masco Policies" has the meaning set forth in Section 4.02. - "Matching Deductible Policies" means (i) the policies issued to TopBuild under the Assignment and Assumption Agreement and (ii) the Pre-Distribution Matching Deductible Policies, including, but not limited to, the policies set forth on Schedule 4.10. - "NYSE" means The New York Stock Exchange, Inc. - "Occurrence Based Policies" has the meaning set forth in Section 4.04(a). - "Person" means an individual, corporation, partnership, limited liability company, association, trust or other entity or organization, including a Governmental Authority. - "Post-Distribution Insurance Arrangements" has the meaning set forth in Section 4.03. - "Pre-Distribution Matching Deductible Policies" means the Masco Policies in effect prior to the Distribution Date that (x) cover or otherwise relate to the TopBuild Business and (y) are addressed under the Assignment and Assumption Agreement. - "Post-Distribution Non-Matching Policies" has the meaning set forth in Section 4.11. - "Pre-Distribution Time Communications" has the meaning set forth in Section 5.07(e).